discljord/discljord/README.md

 ### Intents
 As of right now, Discord will send your bot all events which happen on any guild that your bot is in, however you can specify [intents](https://discord.com/developers/docs/topics/gateway#gateway-intents) to specify which events you want to receive.
 In the future, Discord intends to make these intents mandatory.
 They can be specified as a keyword argument to `discljord.connections/connect-bot!`, and are represented as a set of keywords in lower-kebab-case.

+## Logging
+Discljord uses [clojure.tools.logging](https://github.com/clojure/tools.logging) for all its logging, which means that you are responsible for providing it with a suitable logging implementation as well as configuration.
+If no configuration is provided, then it will likely default to whatever gets brought in by your other dependencies, potentially eventually falling back to `java.util.logging`, however it should still function even with no intervention by the library user.

 ## Known Issues
 None at the moment